canopas/web-devops-roadmap/README.md

 ### Practical 4 - Unit test check in golang

-**Expected -** Configure GitHub workflow for Linting and Formatting, which should be passed without errors.
+**Expected -** Configure GitHub workflow for running unit tests, which should be passed without errors.

 - Write unit tests from [Practical 22](https://github.com/canopas/web-developer-roadmap-2023#practical-22) if not already written.